riturajratan/tech-blog.maddyzone.com/_posts/2014-09-08-dynamic-routing-angularjs.md

     </div>

-[dropcap] B [/dropcap] ut now we don't need these above template files we will set a single file with name **uirouter.html**  in which all above template file html set.
+But now we don't need these above template files we will set a single file with name **uirouter.html**  in which all above template file html set.

 **uirouter.html**

     <!-- this is our template which will set in ng-view section
          in main page(index.html)
          in this template by $routeParam set in script then scope value set dynamic